-PHB Public Affairs is a consultancy that I established after thirty-three years in the public sector.
-I enjoy working for my public and private sector clients at the nexus of public policy and commercial transportation operations.
+PHB Public Affairs is a consultancy that I established in 2006 after thirty-three years in the public sector.
+In 2020, I retired and closed up shop.
+For 19 years, I enjoyed working for my public and private sector clients at the nexus of public policy and commercial transportation operations.
 The facets are many: governance, environment, public interest, commercial opportunity, international commerce, infrastructure, economic development, finance, domestic mobility, innovation, and homeland security.

 - Legislative Assistant to a Member of Congress

 - Legislative Aide in a Governor’s Washington Office

 - Washington Representative for The Port Authority of New York & New Jersey